-where $\rm M$ is the central mass, $a$ the sound speed, and $\Gamma$ is the luminosity in units of the Eddington luminosity $L_{Edd}$.
-Specifically, the wind is time-independent when the atmosphere is hot or warm, $\hep0 < 50$.
-When the wind base is cold, $\hep0 \gtrsim 50$, the wind could be intrinsically variable \citepalias[see Table~2 in ][]{Dannen24}.
+where $\rm M$ is the central mass, and $\Gamma$ is the luminosity in units of the Eddington luminosity $L_{Edd}$.
+As well as, the density at the inner boundary $\rho_0$ and the ionization parameter $\delta$.
+Specifically, the wind is time-independent when the atmosphere is hot or warm, $\hep0 < 50$ and $\delta<0.23$.
+However, when the wind base is cold, $\hep0 \gtrsim 50$, the wind could be intrinsically variable \citepalias[see Table~2 in ][]{Dannen24}.

 \citetalias{Dannen24} provided some clues regarding the nature of the variable solutions.
 Still, they did not identify the root cause of the variability.
 They left this task for future investigation.
 This paper presents our follow-up analysis and findings regarding the persistent periodic behavior of isothermal line-driven winds.
-We begin by noting that the main frequency of the periodic behavior is approximately the same as the Lamb cut-off frequency \citep{horace1909theory}